-Large kitchens can also take advantage of the light effect from gloss, but matt kitchens also work well in these more spacious U-shape kitchens.
+Large kitchens can also take advantage of the light effect from gloss, but matt kitchens also work well in these more spacious U-shape kitchen ideas.
 Wooden, shaker cabinets are ideal for a traditional matt finish, while handleless kitchens can create a contemporary effect, in either matt or gloss finish.

 How to choose a colour scheme

-The colour scheme of larger kitchens should be influenced less by lighting limitations.
+The colour scheme of larger kitchens should be influenced less by lighting limitations, with many U-shaped kitchen ideas available to them.
 While light and bright colours will certainly work in larger rooms, those who prefer bolder colours will find that darker shades of blues, greys and reds are also available to them and can make a true style statement.